 Though if they are, the four women have mellowed.
 Despite the formulaic arc to this story, the third-quarter “book club turning on itself” section doesn’t last long, as the women are too thoughtful, and know each other too well after four decades of their titular book club.

 It’s a truism that reading reveals us to ourselves, and they’ve been finding out about themselves and each other for decades.
 Their latest book is a little different though, as Samantha, I mean Vivian, decides they’re getting boring in their 60s.

 But hold on while I temporarily ignore the incredible line-up of women and pause to say, wow Andy Garcia!

-His character Mitchell is the perfect foil for the slightly kooky (does she play any other role now?)
-Keaton as Diane.
-A pilot Diane trips over while getting to her airline seat en route to Arizona, he’s warm and just pushy enough without tipping into mini-stalker category.
+His character Mitchell is the perfect foil for Diane.
+A pilot who Diane trips over while getting to her airline seat en route to Arizona, he’s warm and just pushy enough without tipping into mini-stalker category.
 Their slightly awkward encounters, as she struggles to deal with her family’s belief that she’s a rickety old crone, are a delight.

 And while Book Club is traditionally structured (setting the scene, branching out to find love, crashing and burning, infighting, a lovely denouement), thank god it is, as I couldn’t have coped if Mitchell had turned out to be Diane’s “zipless fuck”.